silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/08_architecture_diagrams.md

 To solve this problem, we can use "resolver context".

-[info]
+> [!NOTE]
-The word "context" is a bit overloaded here.
+> The word "context" is a bit overloaded here.
 This section has nothing to do with the `$context` parameter that is passed to all resolvers.
-[/info]

 When resolvers have context, they must be factories, or functions that return functions, using the following pattern: